-Virginia’s premier talent base makes for a world-class pool ready to meet business needs in all key employee profiles.
-Across industries, Virginia’s workforce is, and always has been, one of the most productive and educated populations in the country—37% of the population has a bachelor’s degree or higher, making the Commonwealth the seventh most educated state in the country.
+Virginia’s premier talent base makes for a world-class labor pool ready to meet business needs in all key employee profiles.
+Across industries, Virginia’s workforce is one of the most productive and educated populations in the country - 38% of the population has a bachelor’s degree or higher, making the Commonwealth the sixth most educated state in the country (and first in the South).

 largest veteran workforce in the country